ChrisLindland/racecar-website/docs/week2/03_midweek/lab.md

 -i tells the program what image to get

--l is a lowercase l that tells what to label the detected object
+-l is a lowercase "L" that tells what to label the detected object

 -s tells them the source of camera, just like slider_colorSegmentation.py